IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # Scope Limitation

-The document does not propose any changes to anything related to the oversight or steering of the standards process as currently conducted by the Internet Engineering Steering Group (IESG) and Internet Architecture Board (IAB), the appeals chain, the process for making and confirming IETF and IAB appointments, the IETF Nominating Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.
+The document does not propose any changes related to the standards process as currently conducted by the Internet Engineering Steering Group (IESG) and Internet Architecture Board (IAB).
+In addition, no changes are made to the appeals chain, the process for making and confirming IETF and IAB appointments, the technical work of the Internet Research Task Force (IRTF), or to ISOC's membership in or support of other organizations.

 ## LLC Agreement with the Internet Society